go-air/pal/doc/pal.md

 ### Related Work

-gPal is fundamentally based on a Anderson analysis [3], however it introduces a symbolic aspect for treatment of numerics, is designed to be retargeted and adaptable to different applications and languages, and provides a mechanism (_thunks_ + projection) for modular analysis.
+pal is fundamentally based on a Anderson analysis [3], however it introduces a symbolic aspect for treatment of numerics, is designed to be retargeted and adaptable to different applications and languages, and provides a mechanism (_thunks_ + projection) for modular analysis.

-srcPtr [7] works on the AST is a framework for Anderson or Steensgaard analysis. gPal is completely agnostic of the input: it could be AST or some IR such as SSA or SSI.  gPal does not directly require a call graph or a control flow graph, it is lower level and only provides the pointer related operations.
+srcPtr [7] works on the AST is a framework for Anderson or Steensgaard analysis. pal is completely agnostic of the input: it could be AST or some IR such as SSA or SSI.  pal does not directly require a call graph or a control flow graph, it is lower level and only provides the pointer related operations.
 Of course we anticipate that such operations are normally called during a traversal of a program representation, but no assumptions are made about that representation.

 Infer [2] is a bug finding tool which performs compositional memory analysis using _biabduction_.
-Like Infer, gPal (atleast in compositional usage) uses meta-symbolic variables (variables whose values are program variables) to reason about functions without knowing anything about call sites.
-Unlike Infer, gPal does not use separation logic, rather the heap is modelled as a graph between memory locations.
+Like Infer, pal (atleast in compositional usage) uses meta-symbolic variables (variables whose values are program variables) to reason about functions without knowing anything about call sites.
+Unlike Infer, pal does not use separation logic, rather the heap is modelled as a graph between memory locations.

-Infer is also an application while gPal is a library to be used in a variety of applications.
+Infer is also an application while pal is a library to be used in a variety of applications.

-Gillian [5] is also language agnostic, however it is based on modelling full programs by symbolic execution in a given IR (GIL) whereas gPal only symbolically executes the numeric _Values_ in pointer arithmetic, allowing the caller to model these values in many different ways.
+Gillian [5] is also language agnostic, however it is based on modelling full programs by symbolic execution in a given IR (GIL) whereas pal only symbolically executes the numeric _Values_ in pointer arithmetic, allowing the caller to model these values in many different ways.